alanwhite1203/alanwhite1203.github.io/IrCancelableSwap.md

 Payoff(T_i )=max(V_swap (T_i ),I(T_i))
 Where V_swap (T_i) is the exercise value of the Bermudan swap and I(T_i) is the intrinsic value.

-	Model Selection Criteria
-	Given the complexity of Bermudan swaption valuation, there is no closed form solution.
-Therefore, we need to select an interest rate term structure model and a numeric solution to price Bermudan swaptions.
-	The selection of interest rate term structure models Popular IR term structure models:
-Hull-White, Linear Gaussian Model (LGM), Quadratic Gaussian Model (QGM), Heath Jarrow Morton (HJM), Libor Market Model (LMM).
-	HJM and LMM are too complex.
-	Hull-White is inaccurate for computing sensitivities.
-	Therefore, we choose either LGM or QGM.
-	 The selection of numeric approaches
-	After selecting a term structure model, we need to choose a numeric approach to approximate the underlying stochastic process of the model.
-	Commonly used numeric approaches are tree, partial differential equation (PDE), lattice, and Monte Carlo simulation.
-	Tree and Monte Carlo are notorious for inaccuracy in sensitivity calculation.
-	Therefore, we choose either PDE or lattice.
-	Our decision is to use LGM plus lattice.

-	LGM Model
-	The dynamics
-dX(t)=α(t)dW
-	Where X is the single state variable; W is the Wiener process.
-	The numeraire is given by
-N(t,X)=(H(t)X+0.5H^2 (t)ζ(t))/D(t)
-	The zero coupon bond price is B(t,X;T)=D(T)exp(-H(t)X-0.5H^2 (t)ζ(t))

-	LGM Assumption
 	The LGM model is mathematically equivalent to the Hull-White model but offers Significant improvements in calibration stability and accuracy.
 	More accurate and stable in sensitivity calculation.